social-media-ethics-automation/book/book_contents/ch06_authenticity/08_design_analysis_facebook_name.md

 # Design Analysis: Facebook Names Rules
 We want to provide you, the reader, a chance to explore authenticity more, particularly considering how the rules built into social media platforms influence authenticity.

-In this activity you will be looking at Facebook's name policy, and thinking through who this version of authenticity works for, and who it doesn't[^alternate_exercise].
+In this activity, you will be looking at Facebook's name policy, and thinking through who this version of authenticity works for, and who it doesn't[^alternate_exercise].

-[^alternate_exercise]: You could also try this with different social media authenticity system, like [How to Get Verified on Bumble]( https://bumble.com/en-us/the-buzz/the-end-of-catfishing-introducing-photo-verification), which has the user take photos while mimicking poses.
+[^alternate_exercise]: You could also try this with different social media authenticity systems, like [How to Get Verified on Bumble]( https://bumble.com/en-us/the-buzz/the-end-of-catfishing-introducing-photo-verification), which has the user take photos while mimicking poses.

 ```{figure} facebook_name_policy.png